-- Standard Option Retail: You may only obtain a 30-day supply and one refill through the CVS Caremark system available at most pharmacies.
-Note: If you remain on a medication longer than 60 days (i.e., initial fill plus one refill), you may obtain subsequent refills through the CVS Caremark Mail Service or you will be required to pay the entire cost of the medication at the retail pharmacy.
+- These are the Dispensing Limitations - High Option and Standard Option Retail: You may only obtain a 30-day supply and one refill through the CVS Caremark system available at most pharmacies.
+Note: If you remain on a medication longer than 60 days (i.e., initial fill plus one refill), you must obtain subsequent refills through the CVS Caremark Mail Service or through the Maintenance Choice Program as described below.
+If you continue to use the retail pharmacy after the second fill, you will pay the entire cost of the medication.
 This limit does not apply to medications not available through the CVS Caremark Mail Service.
 Call 1-855/566-8395 to locate a participating CVS Caremark network pharmacy in your area. - High Option and Standard Option Mail Order: You may purchase up to a 90-day supply of covered drugs or supplies through the CVS Caremark Mail Service.
 You order your prescription or refill by mail from the CVS Caremark Mail Service.
 The CVS Caremark Mail Service will fill your prescription.